KenBigelow/UBC-Spack-Workshop/index.rst

 This is a very new addition to Spack.
 The options are limited and so filtering to specific arch is not yet functional.

-Buid caches are hit and miss depending on spack versions and installed packaged.
+Build caches are hit and miss depending on spack versions and installed packaged.
 For example lammps is not listed in the buildcache mirror list.
-So most of the install will stll take some time.
+So most of the install will still take some time.

 Some example commands to try.